LinguaPhylo/linguaPhylo.github.io/tutorials/structured-coalescent.md

 1. How to decide the dimensions of effective population sizes and migration rates respectively in an analysis?

+2. How to interpret the differences among the effective population sizes?
-2. How to interpret the backwards migration rates?
+   How to interpret the backwards migration rates?

 3. How to determine the inferred locations of ancestral lineages?
    What assumptions are made on this result?